SudoBrendan/k8s-vagrant/labs/core-concepts/architecture/solution/README.md

 `kubeadm` clusters give us an easy way to provision a bare-bones cluster with control plane and worker nodes without any cloud interaction which mostly relies on `kubelet` instead of traditional process managers like `systemd`.
-The only addons are for a minimalistic network setup, and extending past that requires other efforts by administrators.
+The only add-ons are for a minimalistic network setup, and extending past that requires other efforts by administrators.